itmLABS/exceptiontrap-php/README.md

 # Exceptiontrap PHP

-This notifier class is used to catch and send exceptions and errors of your PHP (and Zend Framework) applications to the [Exceptiontrap](https://exceptiontrap.com) webservice.
+This Exceptiontrap notifier class is used to catch and send exceptions and errors of your PHP (and Zend Framework) applications to the [Exceptiontrap](https://exceptiontrap.com) webservice.

-The plugin / class is compatible with PHP >= 5.2
+The class is compatible with PHP >= 5.2

 ## Setup